iambrainstorming/iambrainstorming.github.io/src/chapters/education_system.md

 Additionally, one cannot expect a [socialist curriculum](./capitalism-vs-socialism-which-one-is-working.md) if the workforce is structured to serve capitalism.
 Furthermore, proper curriculum reform cannot be anticipated if politics is [highly centralized](./the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md#how-will-you-explain-fptp-to-5-year-old).

 Furthermore, the [interconnectedness of education](./programming/interdisciplinary.md) spans across various fields, illustrating its flexibility and adaptability.
 Interdisciplinary education seamlessly integrates knowledge from diverse fields, fostering a holistic understanding that transcends traditional disciplinary boundaries.
 In the realms of medicine, infrastructure, and engineering, interdisciplinary education acts as a catalyst for innovation by encouraging collaboration between experts from various fields, leading to comprehensive solutions and advancements.
 For instance, the [concept of 15-minute cities](./democracy/competitive_collaboration.md#15-min-cities-and-modular-competitive-collaboration-algorithm), where residents can access essential services within a short radius, relies on innovative urban planning and infrastructure design that stems from [a well-educated and forward-thinking society](./academics/academician.md).
 Education, therefore, is not a standalone entity but a dynamic force that weaves its threads into the fabric of our daily lives, influencing our perspectives, decisions, and the very structure of the world we inhabit.

+## Challenges that need to be overcome to scale education

+Scaling education across districts and countries is indeed a complex and challenging endeavor that requires the collaboration of various stakeholders and sufficient resources.
+One of the key challenges is the need for substantial infrastructure development, which demands significant financial investment.
+However, with the advent of blockchain technology and cryptocurrencies, innovative funding mechanisms using smart contracts can be leveraged to support the necessary infrastructure without solely relying on governmental or wealthy sources.

+Nonetheless, establishing a decentralized governance system that effectively manages and optimizes educational processes is a daunting task.
+It entails iterative algorithm optimization based on new evidence, experimentation, advocacy, and the implementation of improved curriculum and evaluation systems.

+As a tuition teacher for few years with a unique professional background in interdisciplinary research, spanning computational biology and computer science, I had the valuable opportunity to evaluate the diverse needs of students from various backgrounds and learning levels.
+Each student brings their own set of experiences, and understanding these differences is crucial to tailoring [effective teaching methods](./education/features-of-good-books-or-curriculum.md).
+However, creating systemic change in education and ensuring that every student receives a quality education goes beyond the efforts of a single teacher.
+It demands the collective dedication and collaboration of an entire teacher workforce.

+Managing and coordinating such a labor force adds another layer of complexity to the challenge of scaling education.
+It is important to acknowledge that addressing these challenges requires a multi-faceted approach involving technological innovation, financial resources, and the active participation of educators and stakeholders.

+The goal is to start small, with a few teachers at the table, and establish a suitable governance model built on smart contracts.
+We will iterate, improve, and scale as we go.
+Experiments in education tend to take longer, as learning is a years-long process.
+Completing a single book or course can take several months or even years of time.